CerberusVaeIII/event-tracker/README.md

  - Below are some of its features:

 JWT token based authentication;
-Create, Read, Update, Delete events once logged in, with minor validation;
+Create, Read, Update, Delete events once logged in, with essential validation;
 Password hashing within the database;
 Active redirects based on login status, presence and validity of token;
 Token expiration handling;
 Alembic database migrations;
-Intuitive UI through JavaScript, HTML and CSS;
+UI and logical UX through JavaScript, HTML and CSS;
 Deployed and fully functional on Render.

  - Stack: